kurttheviking/cubed/README.md

 }
 ```

-the data keys are based on the type keys in statsd events:
+cube's data keys are based on the default type keys in statsd events:
 - `c` for counters
 - `ms` for timers
 - `g` for guages